pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 ```

 This rule guarantees that it is always possible to reference both the property and the methods via key paths, since it
-is a compile error to declare a no-args method with the same name as a property:
+is a compile-time error to declare a no-args method with the same name as a property:

 ```swift
 struct S {